The Lloyd House Wednesday Night Salon WEEKLY

 This Memorial Day weekend has prompted me to reflect.
 The passion that has filled all my waking hours these fifteen years, the "other woman" in my life, has been the local food movement.
 Yes, the local food movement is like the proverbial "high-maintenance woman", never enough time, money, volunteers, activists, donations to make her happy.

 I came to the local food movement to help my family's small farm survive, and found instead, fifteen years later, that I was helping the local food movement survive--at great cost to my family, myself and our farm.
 I started a Community Supported Agriculture (CSA) venture with ten shareholders in Northern Wisconsin in 1995.
-Something nagged at me then; but until now, I couldn't find the words to clarify that discontent
+Something nagged at me then; but until now, I couldn't find the words to clarify that discontent.

+My job - feeding people - was in essence, an extractive process, one that would never be sustainable.
 What's an extractive process?
 Consider logging, the main source of employment in Northern Wisconsin.
 If there was ever an extractive process, logging is it.
 Trees removed, land scraped, and a miniscule amount of benefit is returned to the land--in the form of small seedlings, if at all.
-Strip mining also comes to mind
+Strip mining also comes to mind.

 What is extracted is huge, what is returned is puny, or nothing.
 We might be surprised to view small family farms in the same light.
 We compost and return fertility to the land, don't we?
 We're sustainable then, right?
 Wrong.
 The local food movement, in net, is like a logging extraction on small farm FAMILIES.
-Extraction is how our country's wealth was built and we're still building economic national wealth on the backs of our small farm FAMILI
+Extraction is how our country's wealth was built and we're still building economic national wealth on the backs of our small farm FAMILIES.

 I now live in Western, Ohio, one of the most productive farming counties in the world.
 And yet in this county, 92% of the farming couples BOTH work full-time off-farm jobs while farming an amazing 3,000 acres every year.
 Without these off-farm jobs, the families would not have access to sustaining income nor the benefits of health insurance.
 These off-farm jobs act as a significant subsidy small farm families give to the local food movement.
 In the traditional farm families I've seen, it usually has fallen to the farm wife to work a full-time job, in addition to her other varied farm chores.
 But, more and more, I've seen both couples needing to work off-farm to make ends meet.
-Why is t
+Why is that?

-urned.
+Extraction…taking more than what is returned.
 It's clear to all of us that fair-trade coffee ensures that coffee workers in South America are fairly compensated for their labors; what about small farm families here in the U.S.?
-Here are signs of extrac
+Here are signs of extraction:

 Unreliability – Some consumers practice 'farmer-de-jour' based on pricing, convenience or cool factor, while farm families have the same expenses month-after-month and can't choose which bills to pay.